Disney's Animal Kingdom: Operation

 The park opened to the public on April 22, 1998.
+Initial marketing billed the park as "a new species of theme park".
 Several marketing events surrounded the day.
 ABC aired a two-hour prime time special about the making of Animal Kingdom, as part of its The Wonderful World of Disney anthology series.
 Eisner and Disney Vice Chairman Roy Disney hosted an opening day party for 14,000 corporate partners, travel agents, and media figures, which included celebrities such as Michael J. Fox, Drew Carey, Stevie Wonder, David Copperfield, and Jane Goodall.
 Broadcasts of Good Morning America, Today and Live with Regis and Kathie Lee aired live from the park on April 22.

 In 2011, Disney announced a major expansion to the park, Pandora - The World of Avatar, a joint venture with director James Cameron and his production company, Lightstorm Entertainment, with the intention of transforming Animal Kingdom into a full-day operation with added attraction capacity and nighttime experiences.
 Construction on the area began on January 10, 2014, and the area opened to the public on May 27, 2017.

 The park was closed from March 16 to July 11, 2020, due to the COVID-19 pandemic in Florida.